 The R&D incentives receivables relate to refunds resulting from R&D incentives on research and development expenses in France and Belgium.
 Research and development incentives receivables are discounted over the period until maturity date according to the appropriate discount rates.

-Cash are financial assets measured at amortized cost and comprise cash balances and short-term deposits with maturities of three months or less from the acquisition date that are subject to an insignificant risk of changes in their value and are used by us in the management of our short-term commitments.
+Cash are financial assets measured at amortized cost and comprise cash balances and short-term deposits with maturities of three months or less from the acquisition date that are subject to an insignificant risk of changes in their value.

 Cash equivalents measured at amortized costs